Can you explain the whole junk car process to me quickly?

 After you give us the description the next step is the negotiations.
 Don’t be shy–it wouldn’t hurt to let us know how much you want for the car.
 I’m sure we can make a deal.
 After that, we set up an appointment to pick up the car.
 Our schedule is pretty flexible, and we even buy on weekends and holidays.

 And, of course, you receive CASH IN HAND.

 Do you pay cash or check?

 We do as we advertise–We definitely pay cash for junk cars and trucks.
-As a matter of fact if anybody tells you they are paying by check just hang up right away.
-You shouldn’t let someone get away with your car and title while your stuck with a piece of paper that may or may not be useful.
+As a matter of fact, if anybody tells you they are paying by check, just hang up right away.
+You shouldn’t let someone get away with your car and title while you’re stuck with a piece of paper that may or may not be useful.